mlukicdesign/Social-Network-API/README.md

 3. Install the required dependencies:

+    npm init
     npm install

     Configure the MongoDB database:

     Ensure you have MongoDB installed and running on your system.
     Update the MongoDB connection string in the config.js file to point to your local database or a cloud-hosted database.

 5.Start the server:

     npm start
     The API server will now be running locally on http://localhost:3001